 My Approach to Helping

 I am the Founder and President of Serenity Lane Psychological Services, a private practice in Fort Lauderdale, Florida.
 I provide therapy to adults struggling with variety of life challenges and am a firm believer in facilitating positive self-change no matter how great or small.
 My goal is to help guide you through your own personal journey towards emotional wellness and recovery.
-I achieve this by providing you with opportunities to improve self-confidence, develop inner serenity and resiliency, create healthy lifestyle adjustments, foster acceptance through a mindfulness approach, and promote your overall sense of well-being.
-In addition to traditional treatment modalities (such as Cognitive-Behavioral Therapy), I offer the option to incorporate therapeutic yoga techniques for emotional healing into traditional psychotherapy sessions.
+I achieve this by providing you with opportunities to develop inner serenity and resiliency, create healthy lifestyle adjustments, improve self-confidence, foster acceptance through a mindfulness approach, and promote your overall sense of well-being.
+In addition to traditional treatments (such as Cognitive-Behavioral Therapy), I offer the option to incorporate therapeutic yoga techniques for emotional healing into traditional psychotherapy sessions.

 More Info About My Practice